xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(gil)   Add exclusive index to layers so that Undo will work on strands and nodes as well as normal layers.
 4.1.6  Jun 16, 2015
     -- bug(dkulp) Fix Random effects not being random -- bug(dkulp) Fix memory leak on "close sequence"